Petersburg, Texas: History

 Petersburg was founded in 1891 as a post office in southeast Hale County.
 It was named for Zack Peters and his wife, Margaret, who was the first postmistress.
 In 1902, Ed M. White established a store at the site of the present community, and moved the post office 5 mi southwest into Hale County.
 Although the townsite was platted in 1909, its population remained below 100 until the Fort Worth and Denver Railway was built through town in 1928.
 Wheat and grain sorghum (milo) were the main crops in the area until cotton was first planted in 1905.

 The town was incorporated with a population of 200 in 1927.
 Petersburg grew as a farming and rail-shipment center, and by 1949, it had 22 businesses and 500 people.
 By 1980, its population had grown to 1,633; businesses included the Wylie Manufacturing Company, the Hughes Trucking Company, and a weekly newspaper, the Post.
 The population dropped to 1,262 according to the 2000 census.

 Geography

-Petersburg is located on the High Plains of the Llano Estacado at (33.8695249, –101.5973877), in southeastern Hale County.
+Petersburg is located on the High Plains of the Llano Estacado in southeastern Hale County.
 It is 27 mi south of Plainview, the county seat, and 31 mi northeast of Lubbock.

 According to the United States Census Bureau, the city has a total area of 2.1 km2, all of it land.